-Figure 3.7: HACH Spectrophotometer
+Figure 3.7: COD Digester Reactor

-3.6.3 Biological Oxygen Demand
+3.5.2 Biological Oxygen Demand (BOD)

-The biological oxygen demand (BOD) of wastewater was measured using a Dissolved oxygen meter.
+Biochemical oxygen demand (BOD) test measures the ability of naturally occurring microorganisms to digest organic matter in 5 days incubation at 20°C by analyzing the depletion of oxygen as in Figure 3.8.
+The biological oxygen demand (BOD) of wastewater was measured using a Dissolved Oxygen Meter (Figure 3.9).
 10mL sample was added into a 500 mL beaker and dilution water is added up to 300 mL into the same beaker.
-The pH value of the samples was adjusted to 6.5 to 7.5 by adding acid or alkali.
-The Dissolved oxygen in the sample was measured prior to putting it into incubator for five days.
-Figure 3.8 showed the DO meter used.
-The BOD which in turn can be calculated by formula below;
+The pH value is adjusted around 6.5 to 7.5 by adding acid or alkali.
+The dissolved oxygen in the sample was measured prior to putting it into incubator for five days.